 - The standard response for Naru concerning Keitaro in Love Hina, only she goes further by rattling off his bad qualities defensively.
 She even does this once by reflex after they're engaged.

-- The simultaneous version appears in Neon Genesis Evangelion.
+- Neon Genesis Evangelion: The simultaneous version.
 Asuka starts chewing out Shinji for not bringing their lunches, while he tries to get his side in.
 Toji tosses off a remark that they're arguing Like an Old Married Couple.
 Cue double Luminescent Blush (they HAD kissed not many days earlier), then simultaneous denial in perfect stereo.
-Sadly, this being Evangelion, it doesn't go anywhere.

 - A similar version is executed in RahXephon with Ayato and Meg, the Shinji-Asuka equivalents of the show, down to the simultaneous blushing shout.
 In this case however, their statement is true: Meg does have a crush on Ayato but he's interested in Haruka.

 - The title character from Nadia: The Secret of Blue Water obviously has feelings for Jean, but she declares otherwise to both Grandis and Marie when both call her out about it.
 (Naturally, since she has never known anything about love before, she does not know how to acknowledge it or express herself.)